-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Exploring economic and policy determinants of FDI.
+|Title:||Exploring economic and policy determinants of FDI.
 A panel data analysis|

-|authors:||Varum, C. A.|
+|Author:||Varum, C. A.|

 Bento, J. P.

-|appears in collections||DEGEI - Comunicações|
+|Appears in Collections:||DEGEI - Comunicações|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.